 Your computer’s operating system needs to be up-to-date in order to defend itself from viruses and malicious software (malware).
 If one part of your operating system develops a virus, it leaves holes in your PC’s security defences and compromises the safety of the information contained in your computer.

 Keeping your software up-to-date is one of the most important ways of staying safe online because it is much harder for viruses to infect an updated operating system and software.
 Hackers are targeting operating systems with new viruses all the time and software companies combat these efforts with security patches.
-You should always download the latest security patch as soon as it becomes available after obtaining advice from an IT provisional.
+You should consider downloading the latest security patch as soon as it becomes available after obtaining advice from an IT provisional.